SoongNoonien/plattenalbum/README.md

 README for mpdevil
 ==================
-Mpdevil is a simple music browser for the Music Player Daemon (MPD) which is focused on playing local music without the need of managing playlists.
-Instead of maintaining a client side database of your music library mpdevil loads all tags and covers on demand.
-So you'll never see any outdated information in the browser.
-Mpdevil strongly relies on tags.
+mpdevil is a simple music browser for the Music Player Daemon (MPD) which is focused on playing local music without the need of managing playlists.
+Instead of maintaining a client side database of your music library, mpdevil loads all tags and covers on demand.
+So you'll never see any outdated information in the browser. mpdevil strongly relies on tags.

 ![ScreenShot](screenshots/mainwindow_1.6.0.png)